-- 1. Click Security, DHCP Snooping6.
+- 1. Click IP Service, DHCPv6, Snooping.

 - 2. Select Configure VLAN from the Step list.

 - 3. Select Show from the Action list.

-Figure 226: Showing VLANs Enabled for DHCPv6 Snooping
+Figure 236: Showing VLANs Enabled for DHCPv6 Snooping

-DHCPv6 Snooping
+for DHCPv6 Snooping

-Configuring Use the Security > DHCP Snooping6 (Configure Interface) page to configure Interfaces for switch interfaces as trusted or untrusted, and set the maximum number of entries which can be stored in the binding database for an interface.
+Configuring Interfaces Use the IP Service > DHCP > Snooping6 (Configure Interface) page to configure switch interfaces as trusted or untrusted, and set the maximum number of entries which can be stored in the binding database for an interface.

-A trusted interface is an interface that is configured to receive only messages from within the network.
-An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall.

-- Set all interfaces connected to DHCv6 servers within the local network or fire wall to trusted, and all other interfaces outside the local network or fire wall to untrusted. - When DHCPv6 snooping is enabled globally and enabled on a VLAN, DHCPv6 packet filtering will be performed on any untrusted ports within the VLAN according to the default status, or as specifically configured for an interface. - When an untrusted port is changed to a trusted port, all the dynamic DHCPv6 snooping bindings associated with this port are removed. - Additional considerations when the switch itself is a DHCPv6 client The port(s) through which it submits a client request to the DHCPv6 server must be configured as trusted.
+- A trusted interface is an interface that is configured to receive only messages from within the network.
+An untrusted interface is an interface that is configured to receive messages from outside the network or fire wall. - Set all interfaces connected to DHCv6 servers within the local network or fire wall to trusted, and all other interfaces outside the local network or fire wall to untrusted. - When DHCPv6 snooping is enabled globally and enabled on a VLAN, DHCPv6 packet filtering will be performed on any untrusted ports within the VLAN according to the default status, or as specifically configured for an interface. - When an untrusted port is changed to a trusted port, all the dynamic DHCPv6 snooping bindings associated with this port are removed. - Additional considerations when the switch itself is a DHCPv6 client The port(s) through which it submits a client request to the DHCPv6 server must be configured as trusted.